alessandroaussems/alessandroaussems/README.md

 I previously worked @ [Noticed](https://noticed.be) a branding agency based in Lier.

-My expertise is PHP development more specifically: [Drupal](https://www.drupal.org/) & [Laravel](https://laravel.com/), however I'm not shy of frontend, I also love working with [Vue.js](https://vuejs.org/) & Sass
+My expertise is PHP development more specifically: [Drupal](https://www.drupal.org/) & [Laravel](https://laravel.com/), however I'm not shy of frontend, I also love working with [Vue.js](https://vuejs.org/) & Sass.

 At Meteor I am learning [Shopware](https://www.shopware.com/), a symfony based e-commerce framework.

 To stay in the zone I love listening to music :musical_note:.
 My most played songs are also often played at the mainstage of a well known [festival](https://www.tomorrowland.com/global/) in Boom, Belgium :raised_hands: